puppetlabs/puppetlabs-docker_platform/README.md

 This module is currently supported on:

 * Ubuntu 14.04 x86_64
-* Red Hat Enterprise Linux 7.1 x86_64
+* RedHat Enterprise Linux 7.1 x86_64
 * CentOS 7.1 x86_64
 * Oracle Linux 7.1 x86_64
 * Scientific Linux 7.1 x86_64

 ### Known Issues

-Depending on the initial state of your OS, you may run into issues which may mean that Docker fails to start properly.
+Depending on the initial state of your OS, you might run into issues which prevent Docker from starting properly:

 #### Enterprise Linux 7

-EL7 (Red Hat/CentOS/Oracle/Scientific) requires at least version 1.02.93 of the device-mapper package to be installed in order for Docker's default configuration to work.
-This is only available on EL7.1+.
+EL7 (RedHat/CentOS/Oracle/Scientific) requires at least version 1.02.93 of the device-mapper package to be installed for Docker's default configuration to work.
+That version is only available on EL7.1+.

 You can install this package via Puppet using the following manifest: